Poll (band)

-Poll was a Greek pop group founded in 1971 by Kostas Tournas, Robert Williams, Stavros Logaridis and Kostas Papaioannou.
-In Greece, it is considered a historic group of the 1970s with pioneering lyrics.
-Poll is a legendary pop group which resonated with the Greek youth of the '70s, and its songs are viewed as "some of the best songs, which have remained in the history of Greek music".
+Poll was a Greek pop band founded in 1971 by Kostas Tournas, Robert Williams, Stavros Logaridis and Kostas Papaioannou.
+It is considered a historic Greek group of the 1970s with pioneering lyrics, that resonated with the Greek youth of the '70s.
+The band's songs are described as "some of the best songs, which have remained in the history of Greek music".
 Poll is the most commercially successful Greek band of all time.

 History

 Background

 Kostas Tournas and Robert Williams were childhood friends who started their musical cooperation in 1964 when they formed the group Teenagers.
 As a group, the two recorded their first song "You don’t love me".

 In 1967, they changed the name of the group to "Dinos and the X-Rays" but they separated soon after since Tournas had to go to the army and Williams went to Rhodesia where he stayed for two years.

 They eventually reunited and along with Stavros Logaridis, they formed another group which at first was not intended to be a professional group.
 Ultimately, they named their band "Poll", after first considering the names "Paul" (after Paul McCartney) and "Omega Limited".
 Poll, along with Nostradamos, was one of the first pop groups of Greece.